 The focus of our research is to understand ecosystem responses to climate change.
 The Clocaenog field site is a platform to test hypotheses related to responses of organo-mineral soils to climate change.
 The Clocaenog site also represents an extreme ecosystem within the European gradient, and data are valuable in synthesis and meta-analysis studies.

-The following news and blog posts give more details on some of our research:
+The following news and blog posts give more details on the site and some of our research:

 - Future climate change will affect plants and soil differently